Bassam Mallick

 The food-first approach

-Top magnesium-rich Indian foods (rough numbers)
+Top magnesium-rich Indian foods

-Approximate values.
-Food composition varies with variety, soil and cooking, so treat these as ranges, not promises:
+Approximate values — food composition varies with variety, soil and cooking, so treat these as ranges, not promises:

 A day that hits the target